defold/extension-rive/docs/index.md

 ---
 title: Rive documentation
-brief: This manual describes how to show Rive artboards using the Rive extension.
+brief: This manual describes how to show Rive animations using the Rive extension.
 ---

 # Rive animation